 Another common theory accredits New Orleans’ uncorroborated label to the city’s rich musical heritage.
 During the early twentieth century, due to the sheer number of performance venues, the city became nationally recognized as a haven for struggling jazz and blues musicians.
 From playing at parks and performing on the streets to booking private parties and nightclub appearances, The Big Easy was always (and continues to be) an open and supportive city that embraced an aspiring musician’s thirst for performing.
 Musicians could make a living by booking easy gigs while honing their craft at the same time.
 The nickname may, therefore, have been perpetuated through time to reference the ease in which New Orleans’ laboring musicians pursued their art.

-Then there was James Conaway’s 1970 crime novel titled ‘The Big Easy,’ which turned into a 1987 national blockbuster featuring Dennis Quaid and Ellen Barkin, and ultimately pushed the term onto the national vocabulary scope.
-According to the author the phrase had never been penned to print until the book, which follows the adventures of a New Orleans police reporter, was published.
-He argued that, while working as a police reporter for the Times-Picayune himself, he overheard two men chatting and the phrase ‘The Big Easy’ came up one night and it automatically stuck with him.
+Then there was James Conaway’s 1970 crime novel titled The Big Easy, which was turned into a 1987 national blockbuster featuring Dennis Quaid and Ellen Barkin.
+Ultimately, it pushed the term onto the nation’s vocabulary.
+According to the author, the phrase had never been penned to a published book until then.
+He argued that, while working as a police reporter for the Times-Picayune himself, he overheard two men chatting, and the phrase “The Big Easy” came up one night and it stuck with him.

-Today, the nickname’s origin, among the many in circulation, may never be deciphered – however, the city’s easy-going, laid-back attitude toward anything life-related could never be disputed.
+The nickname’s origin, among the many in circulation, may never be deciphered; however, the city’s easy-going, laid-back attitude toward anything life-related could never be disputed.
 What is guaranteed?
-That ‘The Big Easy’ is a synonym to the city’s spirit, that it defines how New Orleanian’s embrace life, that people here do things their on way without ever fearing judgement.
+That “The Big Easy” is a synonym for the city’s spirit; that it defines how folks in New Orleans embrace life; and that people here do things their own way, without ever fearing judgement.